 The Apple watch measurement during a workout automatically subtracts calories burned due to exercise.
 It uses your height, weight, gender, and age to calculate how many calories burnt during your workout.
 Your Apple watch calorie goal should not be a general statement, more of an individual goal such as thinking “What do I want to achieve?”

-How much does this goal vary per person?
+How much does the Apple watch calorie goal vary per person?
 Per body type?
 Per age?

-Speaking of, how does it specifically differ for men and women?
+Speaking of, how do calories burn differ for men and women?

 Men burn more calories because a male has more muscle and less body fat genetically when compared to a female of the same age.